CinPi7/CinPi7/README.md

  # :wave: Hello, world!

  ## :white_heart:	About me
-<p>I'm Cinthia, passionate about software tech, information, and communication. </p>
+<p>I'm Cinthia, passionate about tech, information, and communication. </p>
 <p>My childhood was in a small city in Brazil, a peaceful place to live, which led me to grow and develop a special affection for technology.</p>

 ## :rocket:	My Experience